martinit18/nested_fit/README.md

 ```sh
 nested_fitx.x.x -fa example.f90
 ```
+N.B. the function file has to be in the analysis folder where you execute the program.

 2. by writing the function in the file `internal_func.f90` and recompiling the ensemble of the program.

 ### Legacy function